 - Registered Agent’s information – A Registered Agent in Minnesota is the singular point of contact for the entity should a legal or tax notice need to be sent to the business.
 This is often one of the owners and if their home address is used, that address becomes public information.
-Many people find this concerning and use a Registered Agent service like Northwest Registered Agent or IncFile so their home address isn’t listed.
+Many people find this concerning and use a Registered Agent service like Northwest Registered Agent so their home address isn’t listed.

 - Names of the Registered Agent (s)

 How to Register an Assumed Name for Sole Proprietorships and Partnerships

 An Assumed Name, also known as “Doing Business As,” DBA, Trade Name or Fictitious Name is a name used by a sole proprietorship or partnership and is different from the owner’s legal name.